US and Iran dig in and ramp up threats as war rages with no end in sight

 “We believe that the aggressor should be punched in the mouth so that he learns a lesson so that he will never think of attacking our beloved Iran again,” he said.

-Along with firing missiles and drones at Israel and at American bases in the region, Iran has targeted energy infrastructure, attacks that appear aimed at generating enough global economic pain to pressure the U.S. and Israel to end their strikes.
+Iran has repeatedly targeted energy infrastructure with attacks that appear aimed at generating enough global economic pain to pressure the U.S. and Israel to end their strikes.
+It has also fired on Israel and U.S. military bases in the region.

-Brent crude, the international standard, spiked to nearly $120 on Monday before falling back but was still at around $90 a barrel on Tuesday, nearly 24% higher than when the war started on Feb.
-28. The Dow Jones Industrial Average drifted lower at the open Tuesday.
+Brent crude, the international standard, spiked to nearly $120 on Monday before falling back but was still at around $90 a barrel on Tuesday, nearly 24% higher than when the war started.
+The Dow Jones Industrial Average initially drifted lower Tuesday, but it turned positive as oil prices sank and hopes rose that wealthy industrialized countries could tap into strategic reserves.

 Iran’s paramilitary Revolutionary Guard said it “will not allow the export of even a single liter of oil from the region to the hostile side and its partners until further notice.”

 “The situation at the Strait of Hormuz is blocking sizable volumes of oil from the whole region,” he said.
-“If this takes a long time, that will have serious impact on the global economy,” Nasser said.
+“If this takes a long time, that will have serious impact on the global economy.”

 Magdy reported from Cairo, and Keaten reported from Geneva.
 Associated Press writers Qassim Abdul-Zahra in Baghdad, David Rising in Bangkok, Melanie Lidman in Tel Aviv, Israel, and Toqa Ezzidin and Fatma Khaled in Cairo contributed to this story.